kulvind3r/GamingGaiden/Readme.md

 - See your most played games and number of games played per platform.
 - Completely offline, No internet required after first installation.
 All data stored locally.
 - Portable, no MSI installer or Setup.
 Just Unzip and run Install script.
 - Database backup after every gaming session or change in database.
 Last 5 backups always maintained.
-Simply Replace DB file to Restore.
+Simply replace DB file to Restore.
 - Automated scheduled task setup on install to run at startup and start tracking.
 - Inbuilt Manual explaining how to use application in detail.
 Just click Help from menu.
+- Detailed Logging to identify bugs and errors.

 ### Vs Steam, Playnite etc.
 The launchers do time tracking at best as a side feature.
 Gaming Gaiden is designed to give you insights to your hobby.
 It's stastics feature will answer questions like